tescoexp/tescoexp/README.md

  <br>- endogenic/willogenic system supporters
  <br>- people that call pedophiles 'maps'

- <br>- if you copy me/parts of myself or my system in any way
+ <br>- if you copy me/parts of my system in any way
- <br>it bothers me a lot sorry y
+ <br>including my skins, it bothers me a lot sorry y

- really, please dont copy my skins/persona or take any inspo from ME AS WHOLE if we are friends.
- <br>i do not want to see you trying to be me 😁😁😁

 </details>